shemetz/pf2e-see-simple-scale-statistics/Readme.md

 Border scale is: solid (Extreme), dashed (High), dotted (Moderate), groove (Low), and inset (Terrible).

 ## Where is the scale taken from?

 [Building Creatures](https://2e.aonprd.com/Rules.aspx?ID=995), from the official Pathfinder 2e rules.

+This is opinionated and some extra steps are taken:

-Note that I added my own definition of "Terrible" for some scales that were missing explicit values, defining it as the Low value reduced by its difference to the Moderate value and further decreased by 1.
+- I added my own definition of "Terrible" for some scales that were missing explicit values, defining it as the Low value reduced by its difference to the Moderate value and further decreased by 1.
   It feels pretty good, but technically it's not the same as the official definition.
 I don't have a PhD in terribleness.

-Also note that there's a special setting to treat resistance/weakness to "all"/"physical" as double its value, which I find useful as a way to quickly understand when a creature has one of them.
+- If a resistance/weakness is "all"/"physical" (a "broad" resistance) it will count as double its value, to more explicitly warn against high broad resistances.
+- Persistent damage is treated as 1.5x as strong as normal damage
+- Splash damage is treated as 2x as strong as normal damage
+- I "tiebreak" towards moderate, so e.g. if +15 is High and +13 is Moderate and +11 is Low, a +14 will count as Moderate and a +12 will also count as Moderate.
+- Creatures above level 24 (i.e. the Tarrasque) are treated as level 24

+Obviously, some aspects are ignored, so don't put TOO much stock in what the module says:

+- Strike traits and special effects are ignored even if they're important for the damage calculation (too hard to implement)
+- Special exceptions to defenses (e.g. AC with/without shield, will save bonus against mental) are ignored

 ![](metadata/demo_1.gif)